 Chestnut Hill Yoga

-Chestnut Hill Yoga, previously known as 12South yoga for over 20 years, is an Iyengar yoga studio that accommodates all levels, skills, and abilities.
-This premier studio specializes in yoga for scoliosis; these classes are taught by Laurel Thomas Laulkar.
+Chestnut Hill Yoga, previously known as 12South Yoga for over 20 years, is an Iyengar yoga studio that accommodates all levels, skills, and abilities.
+This studio provides class descriptions so yogis can know which class is best for them—Beginner, Level 1, Level 2, Level 3, Level 4, Gentle Yoga, All Levels, and Focused Care.

 Neighborhood: Chestnut Hill